FrontierMods/Core/README.md

 While the mods themselves confer no overhead costs – such as, for example, hosting – each takes a considerable amount of time to research, develop, and polish, to say nothing of the post-release support.

-You can support the project by donating.
+You can support the project by donating to it.
 The sidebar contains links for doing so.
 You can give a one-time donation or support the project continuously.